Lake Brosno

 Lake Brosno is a lake situated in the European part of Russia, in the Tver region, near the town of Andreapol.
-It is the place where the Brosno dragon is supposed to live.
-The lake's depth is about 43 meters (140 feet) at its deepest point, and it has a sunken church on the western part of it.
+It is the place where the Brosno dragon, the lake monster in Russian folklore, is supposed to live.
+The lake's depth is about 43 meters (140 feet) at its deepest point, and it has a sunken church in its western part.
 Among the fish that inhabit the lake are perch and burbot.